 All bus passengers should:

-• Press the button well before your stop to give the driver plenty time to stop safely
+• press the button well before your stop to give the driver plenty time to stop safely

-• Wait until the bus has stopped before you get out of your seat
+• wait until the bus has stopped before you get out of your seat

-• Buckle up if the bus has seatbelts.
+• buckle up if the bus has seatbelts.

 Motorcycle riders